zamtmn/metadarkstyle/README.md

 # MetaDarkStyle

 ## What is this?
-MetaDarkStyle adds dark theme to LCL apps under Windows 10 or later.
+MetaDarkStyle adds dark theme to LCL/QT apps under Windows 10 or later.

 ## Packages
 - `metadarkstyle.lpk` is the base package and contains the basic logic to apply the dark theme.